cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ![Casual Loop Diagram Properties (Local)](/definition/images/casual_loop_diagram/Casual_loop_diagram.png) *Figure 2: Casual loop diagram of the set of properties, defined by different authors.*

-The merging process has shrinked the list by 34%, leading to a total of 34 principles.
+The merging process has collapsed some of the principles naming together and shrinked the list by 34%, leading to a total of 34 principles.
 The new list, presented in [Table 2](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_semplification/Principles_semplification2.html), shows that Allen's principles are, on average, shared by 13 out of 17 authors, while the remaining 24 principles are shared by fewer than 2 authors on average.

 [Click to view the table 2.](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_semplification/Principles_semplification2.html) *Comparison of identified properties grouping from various sources.*